CopenhagenSoftware/Handbook/README.md

 This will likely end up in more work in the end, and therefore is not a time saver.

-## We make changes in pairs where regulare review is unavailable
+## We make changes in pairs where regular review is unavailable

 Whenever we change something in production we have a colleague observe to validate we do as we intend to do.